Fusion-io forecasts revenue above estimates; shares jump

 "I think the sentiment was negative after the company cut its (full-year) outlook after the December quarter, but the third quarter results have signaled to the investors that the company is back on track," Craig-Hallum Capital Group analyst Rajesh Ghai said.

-Fusion-io slashed its fiscal 2013 revenue forecast in January as key customers Facebook Inc (FB.O) and Apple Inc (AAPL.O) delayed orders.
+Fusion-io slashed its fiscal 2013 revenue forecast in January as key customers Facebook Inc and Apple Inc delayed orders.

 "Our relationship with Facebook and Apple is strong.
 Their orders this quarter were in line with our expectations.
 We are a key part of their infrastructure and expect to grow as they grow," Chief Executive David Flynn said on a call with analysts.